-- A. Wall Signs.
-The following standard applies to wall signs in office, commercial, mixed use and industrial zones: - 1.
-The number of wall signs is unlimited provided the total combined display surface area of wall signs and projecting signs is no larger than one (1) square foot per each lineal foot of the wall length of the tenant space on which the sign is constructed.
-Signs on structures such as awnings, canopies, false fronts and wall extensions that do not extend more than one (1) foot from the structure are considered wall signs. - 2.
-Each ground floor tenant space may have a minimum sign area of twenty (20) square feet, regardless of the limitation in subsection A.1 above.
-11 - B. Freestanding signs.
+- 1. With the exception of projecting signs, signs shall not project over the right-of-way. - 2.
+With the exception of wall signs, signs shall maintain a minimum clearance of ten (10) feet above grade over pedestrian or vehicular areas, and fourteen (14) feet above grade over areas of truck access. - A.B.
+Wall Signs.
+The following standard applies to wall signs in office, commercial, mixed use and industrial zones: - The number of wall signs is unlimited provided the total combined display surface-area of wall signs, projecting signs and banners is no larger than twenty (20) square feet12 for each ground floor tenant space on which the sign is constructed.
+For ground floor tenant spaces exceeding twenty (20) feet of wall length on which the sign is constructed and tenant spaces not on the ground floor, signage may be up to_one (1) square foot per each lineal foot of the wall length of the tenant space on which the sign is constructed. - 2.
+Signs on structures such as awnings, canopies, false fronts and wall extensions that do not extend more than one (1) foot from the structure are considered wall signs.13 - B.C.
+Freestanding sSigns.
 The following standards apply to freestanding signs in office, commercial, mixed use and industrial zones: - 1.
-One freestanding sign is allowed for each street frontage.
-On arterial streets, if a frontage exceeds a length of six hundred (600) linear feet a second freestanding sign is allowed.
-In all cases, no freestanding sign shall be permitted on the same frontage where there is a projecting or roof sign. - 2.
-Freestanding signs on the same property shall be separated by a minimum of fifty (50) feet distance. - 3.
+One freestanding sign14 is allowed for each street frontage.
+On arterial streets, if a frontage exceeds a length of six hundred (600) linear feet a second freestanding sign is allowed.15- In all cases, no freestanding sign shall be permitted on the same frontage where there is a projecting or roof sign. - 2.
+Freestanding signs on the same frontage shall be separated by a minimum of fifty (50) feet distance. - 3.
 Maximum display surface area: - a.
 Where the street frontage is less than fifty (50) feet in length, the maximum display surface area shall not exceed fifty (50) square feet, with twenty-five square (25) feet maximum area per sign face. - b.
-Where the street frontage is greater than fifty (50) feet but less than two hundred (200) feet in length, surface display area shall not exceed one hundred (100) square feet, with fifty (50) square feet maximum area per sign face. - c.
+Where the street frontage is fifty (50) feet or greater but less than two hundred (200) feet in length, surface-display area shall not exceed one hundred (100) square feet, with fifty (50) square feet maximum area per sign face. - c.
 Where the street frontage is two hundred (200) feet or greater in length, the surface display area shall not exceed three hundred (300) square feet, with a maximum area of one hundred fifty (150) square feet per sign face. - d.
 In no case shall any sign have a surface display area in excess of three hundred (300) square feet. - 4.
-The signs shall not project over the right-of-way and a minimum clearance of ten (10) feet above grade shall be maintained over pedestrian or vehicular areas, and a minimum clearance fourteen (14) feet above grade over areas of truck access.
+The greatest horizontal dimension shall not exceed twenty (20) linear feet and the height shall not exceed twenty-five (25) feet above grade, or thirty (30) feet above grade if the frontage is more than two hundred (200) feet in length.